shaefer/cleverorcsite/DEVNOTES.md

 - react-animated-slider (had everything but a built in function to set a specific slide, but that was easily added by exposing a function and using ref)

 Went to find privacy policy...ended up using ibuena which was recommended by MailChimp and had a special MailChimp set of privacy categories.

+Added uptime monitoring with uptimerobot.
+50 free monitors at up to 5/min intervals with public dashboards and dns customization for free as well.
+Hooked in status.cleverorc.com